 - Crossword Puzzle Quiz

-- 4-3-2-1 Quiz (This is new for 2023).
-Teams will hear questions audibly and have the chance to submit an answer off a difficult clue for 4 points, a moderate clue for 3 points, an easy clue for 2 points, or with multiple-choice options given for 1 point.
+- 4-3-2-1 Quiz – Teams will hear questions audibly and have the chance to submit an answer off a difficult clue for 4 points, a moderate clue for 3 points, an easy clue for 2 points, or with multiple-choice options given for 1 point.
 Clues will be read in 4-3-2-1 order, with teams having an opportunity to submit an answer before the next clue is read.
 Teams can only submit one answer per question, however (i.e. you cannot submit an answer after each clue, or go back and change your answer upon hearing a later clue)

 - Multiple Choice Quiz